-In case of mild hypogammaglobulinemia, they will remain asymptomatic.
+In cases of mild hypogammaglobulinemia, patients will remain asymptomatic.

 However, in severe cases, the clinical manifestation of symptomatic hypogammaglobulinemia is a predisposition towards recurrent infections, which the body defends by antibody response.

-- When the congenital immune deficiency is the cause, the common findings are abnormalities of pulmonary
+When the congenital immune deficiency is the cause, the common findings are abnormalities of:

 - and throat